 One of the primary concerns of the founding fathers was preventing the United States of America from developing an oppressive government.
-Much of the Bill of Rights was born out of that concern, including its prohibitions against unreasonable searches and seizures, the right against self-incrimination, and of course, the right to a trial by jury.
+Much of the Bill of Rights was born out of that concern.
+That is why the Bill of Rights includes prohibitions against unreasonable searches and seizures, the right against self-incrimination, and of course, the right to a trial by jury.

 Role of a Jury: Background

-Role of a Jury: The Jury's Function
+The Jury's Function

-Role of a Jury: Benefits of a Jury Trial
+Benefits of a Jury Trial

-Another strength of juries is that, if judges decided every case, it could raise a number of concerns about fairness in the judicial process.
+Another strength of juries is that if judges decided every case, it could raise a number of concerns about fairness in the judicial process.
 For example, appointed judges might be beholden to politics and the people who appointed them.
 Additionally, elected judges could be swayed by public opinion in a given case.
-Jurors, on the other hand, aren't appointed and instead serve on a jury as part of their civic duties.
+Jurors, on the other hand, aren't appointed and serve on a jury as part of their civic duties.
 In cases where public opinion weighs heavily on one side, they can also be sequestered to minimize the amount of influence exerted by the public or media on a given matter.

-Role of a Jury: Limitations of a Jury Trial
+Limitations of a Jury Trial

 Have Questions About the Role of a Jury?
 Reach Out to a Local Attorney

 Whether you're in federal, state, or district court, having a case in front of a jury is a serious issue.
 No matter what criminal charge you're facing or what jury is convening to decide your fate, you should consult an experienced criminal defense attorney for legal advice.
 From opening statement to closing argument, it's crucial to have a knowledgeable advocate on your side.